Corona virus (COVID-19) update and information for IBD patients

 How does the virus spread and what can I do to protect myself?

 The Corona virus spreads by respiratory droplets produced when an infected person coughs or sneezes, but the virus has also been isolated in stool of infected persons and remains viable on physical surfaces.
 Thus, fecal-oral spread and physical-contact spread may potentially be plausible as well.
 You should maintain frequent hand washing, avoid close (<2meter) contact with other persons and any contact with sick persons, avoid social gatherings, and adhere to other local recommendation by your national health authorities.
+As there have been several established reports of re-infection with COVID-19 in patients who previously recovered from the disease, these precautions should be adhered to regardless if you previously had COVID-19 disease.
+Vaccinating against COVID-19 should also be strongly considered as prime mode of protection (see below).
+The implications of newly discovered mutations of the virus are still being evaluated.
+It appears that the new Delta virus variant (L452R) is able to infect also some vaccinated persons, although there is preliminary indication that such previously-vaccinated infected persons are partially protected from developing a severe disease.

 Does my IBD or my medications put me at greater risk to have a severe disease if I do get infected with Corona virus ?
 Should I therefore stop my medications?